chozelinek/ttg/README.md

 **T**ree**T**agger**W**rapper **o**f **T**ree**T**agger**W**rapper is a wrapper to annotate XML files with TreeTagger.
 The goal is to get always well-formed XML and to customize TreeTagger behaviour as needed.

-This script bundle uses a modified version of [Laurent Pointal's treetaggerwrapper](https://pypi.python.org/pypi/treetaggerwrapper).
+This script bundle relies on a [modified version](https://github.com/chozelinek/mytreetaggerwrapper) of [Laurent Pointal's treetaggerwrapper](https://pypi.python.org/pypi/treetaggerwrapper).

 ## Contents